 An electronic box is fitted to the wall, usually in the hall or lounge.
 This is called the speech unit.

 - Press the button on the speech unit

 - A small red light will flash to let you know that your call has been received

-- Wait for your scheme manager or duty controller to answer
+- Wait for your independent living coordinator or duty controller to answer

 - Once they have finished speaking, tell them what the problem is.